Subjective and Objective Quality-of-Experience Evaluation Study for Live Video Streaming: Experiment

 \section{Experiment}

-In this section, we initially provide a comprehensive description of the experimental setup.
-Subsequently, we evaluate the performance of our proposed TAO-QoE model and compare it with other prominent QoE models using our Tao Live QoE Database as well as publicly available QoE and VQA databases.
+In this section, we first provide a comprehensive description of the experimental setup.
+Subsequently, we evaluate the performance of our proposed Tao-QoE model and compare it with other prominent QoE models using our TaoLive QoE Database as well as publicly available QoE and VQA databases.
 Furthermore, ablation experiments are conducted to investigate the individual contributions of different sub-modules towards enhancing the overall model performance.